Edward Villiers (Master of the Mint): Marriage and issue

 Edward Villiers married, c.
 1612, Barbara St John, daughter of Sir John St John (c.
 1552–1594) of Lydiard Tregoze, Wiltshire, and Lucy Hungerford (1560–1598), daughter of Sir Walter Hungerford (c.1526–1596) of Farleigh Castle, Somerset, by Anne Dormer (1525–1603), by whom he had ten children.

-Villiers' wife was the niece of Oliver St John, created Viscount Grandison on 3 January 1612.
-Grandison had no issue, and Villiers' half-brother, Buckingham, arranged for Villiers and his sons to inherit the Grandison title.
+Villiers's wife was the niece of Oliver St John, created Viscount Grandison on 3 January 1612.
+Grandison had no issue, and Villiers's half-brother, Buckingham, arranged for Villiers and his sons to inherit the Grandison title.

-Villiers' eldest son William Villiers, who succeeded as 2nd Viscount Grandison in 1630, and was the father of Barbara Villiers, Duchess of Cleveland, mistress of King Charles II.
-Villiers' second and third sons, John Villiers (1616-1659) and George Villiers (1618-1699), succeeded as 3rd and 4th Viscounts Grandison.
+Villiers's eldest son William Villiers, who succeeded as 2nd Viscount Grandison in 1630, and was the father of Barbara Villiers, Duchess of Cleveland, mistress of King Charles II.
+Villiers's second and third sons, John Villiers (1616-1659) and George Villiers (1618-1699), succeeded as 3rd and 4th Viscounts Grandison.
 His fourth son, Sir Edward Villiers, was the father of Edward Villiers, 1st Earl of Jersey.

 Edward Villiers had two daughters, Eleanor and Barbara Villiers.
-Eleanor Villiers was a maid of honour in the household of Henrietta Maria, and performed in the masque The Shepherd's Paradise.
+Eleanor Villiers was a maid of honour in the household of Henrietta Maria of France, and performed in the masque The Shepherd's Paradise.
 She had a daughter with Henry Jermyn which caused a scandal.

-Villiers' widow, Barbara, died in 1672.
+Villiers's widow, Barbara, died in 1672.